 The Civic Center Municipal Use Master Site Plan (MUMSP) was originally adopted in 1990 to guide future civic campus growth.
-The master plan acknowledged the importance of the pedestrianoriented character within the Civic Center and addressed how development and parking should orient to the primary open space area.
+The master plan acknowledged the importance of the pedestrian-oriented character within the Civic Center and addressed how development and parking should orient to the primary open space area.
 The master plan also identified visibility into and out of this public open space as a key development component, so as to ensure that a "window on the campus" was created.
 Finally, recognizing that public use would likely increase as a result of future improvements, the master plan stated that the ability to control noise and lighting was important to ensure compatibility with nearby uses.

-In 2017, the MUMSP was updated to align with recent public policy and community input.
-The master plan now places importance on visually and physically connecting the primary open space area to adjacent development and other downtown districts.
+In 2017, The MUMSP was updated IN 2018 (CASE 22-UP-1990#2) to align with recent public policy and community input.
+The master plan now places importance on visually and physically connecting the primary open space area to adjacent development and other downtownOLD TOWN districts.
 The master plan acknowledges that pedestrian corridors and orientation are important facets of Civic Center.
 Furthermore, the master plan notes that pedestrian improvements within and adjacent to the primary open space area should reflect consistent urban design, including features such as pedestrian shade, seating walls, site furniture, site lighting, water features, and paving materials.
-Finally, the master plan recognizes the importance of future Civic Center development and design adhering to the Old Town Urban Design and Architectural Guidelines concerning pedestrian and open space orientation.
+Finally, the master plan recognizes the importance of future Civic Center development and design adhering to the Old Town Scottsdale Urban Design and Architectural Guidelines concerning pedestrian and open space orientationINFORMED THE PHYSICAL UPDATE TO THE CIVIC CENTER PRIMARY OPEN SPACE AREA COMPLETED IN 2023.